kamskanagi/React-and-Nodejs-Projects/README.md

 ### 6. E-commerce Application
 A fully-functional e-commerce application created using React and Node.js.
 This application includes functionalities such as user authentication, product listing, shopping cart, and secure checkout process.

+### 7. Backend Bashboard
+This application holds the codebase for a robust, feature-rich backend dashboard.
+Developed using technologies such as react, Node.js and Express, it provides administrators with a variety of tools to effectively manage and monitor system operations.